schorschii/LAPS4LINUX/laps-client/README.md

 # LAPS4LINUX Client
-The management client enables administrators to view the current (decrypted) local admin passwords.
+The management client enables administrators to easily view the current (decrypted) local admin passwords and the Bitlocker recovery key too.
 It can be used from command line or as graphical application.

 ### Graphical User Interface (GUI)
 ![screenshot](../.github/screenshot.png)